Drona (2009 film)

-Drona is a 2009 Indian Telugu-language action film directed by J.Karun Kumar and produced by D. S. Rao.
-The film stars Nithiin and Priyamani while Kelly Dorjee, Mukesh Rishi, Sita, Sunil, and Raghubabu play supporting roles.
+Drona is a 2009 Indian Telugu-language action film directed by J. Karun Kumar and produced by D. S. Rao.
+The film stars Nithiin and Priyamani while Kelly Dorjee, Mukesh Rishi, Seetha, Sunil, and Raghu Babu play supporting roles.
 The music composed by Anup Rubens.
-The film released in 2009.
-The film was later dubbed into Hindi & Malayalam as Sarfira - The Power Man & Drona.
+The film was later dubbed into Hindi and Malayalam as Sarfira - The Power Man and Drona, respectively.

 Plot

-Drona (Nithiin) is the only son of (Mukesh Rishi) and Sita.
-Drona’s father Mukesh Rushi is an honest and dedicated Police officer.
-Drona likes his mother Meenakshi (Sita) so much and love her as his own life.
+Drona (Nithiin) is the only son of Mukesh Rishi and Meenakshi.
+Drona’s father is an honest and dedicated Police officer.
+Drona likes his mother so much and love her as much as his own life.
 When he was a child Drona steals his father’s revolver to scare his friends.
 On knowing this his father scolds him, consequently Drona leaves his home and gets lost.
 After 20 years, he comes back to his parents with the name Chandu.
-A Neighboring girl Indu (Priyamani) likes Drona/Chandu a lot.
+A neighboring girl Indu likes Drona/Chandu a lot.
 On a fateful day, she finds out that Chandu is none other than the long lost boy, Drona.
 It's revealed that Drona and his friend were kidnapped along with other boys.
 They were forced to become thieves.
 Drona had no other choice to kill a group of police officers in self-defense, while trying to escape with the jewelry because the bad guys have to take poison out of Drona's body and the other guys might get killed by the bad guys.
 The officers had to shoot Drona.
 Drona made a bad choice to kill 2 innocent people flying a police helicopter.
 Drona shouldn't have killed the people, who were flying the helicopter.
 Drona becomes an approver to send the robbers and their kingpin to jail.